By using this site, you agree to the Privacy Policy and Terms of Use.

 • Cordless Vacuums or Stick Vacuums: These vacuums look like the latter name suggests, with a long, sticklike arm that connects the vacuum head to the canister and controls.
 You’ll need to hold this up in a way you wouldn’t have to with an upright vacuum, but these are powerful and super mobile.
 They make for a great main vacuum, and are especially great if you have multiple floors to vacuum since it’s easy to carry these up and down stairs.

-• Robot Vacuums: Robot vacuums are great for cleaning for you, and are controlled with an app.
+• Robot Vacuums: Robot vacuums are great for cleaning for you and are controlled with an app.
 There are several models that double as a mop, too.
-You’ll have to spend time moving furniture for the best clean possible, and you usually still want a regular vacuum of some kind in your home.
-But these are great for frequent cleans with kids and pets.
+You’ll have to spend time moving furniture for the best clean possible, and you usually still want a regular vacuum of some kind.
+But these are great for frequent cleans in homes with kids and pets.

-• Handheld Vacuums: Handheld vacuums are great for targeted cleans, or cleaning specific places like stairs and cars.
+• Handheld Vacuums: Handheld vacuums are great for targeted cleans or for cleaning specific places like stairs and cars.
 Most stick vacuums can transform into a handheld vacuum, but true handhelds are much lighter and have a more compact design (but also sacrifice battery power and dustbin capacity).

 What About Upright Vacuums?

-An upright vacuum is the classic, original vacuum style that sits straight up on its own and is much heavier than a cordless stick vacuum, and requires an outlet connection to work.
-We currently don’t have an upright vacuum we recommend, since cordless stick vacuums have become the main focus for most shoppers (and as frequent vacuumers ourselves, we usually reach for cordless and robot vacuums anyway).
+An upright vacuum is the classic, original vacuum style that sits straight up on its own, is much heavier than a cordless stick vacuum, and requires an outlet connection to operate.
+We don’t have an upright vacuum we recommend, since cordless stick vacuums have become the main focus for most shoppers (and as frequent vacuumers ourselves, we usually reach for cordless and robot vacuums anyway).
 We’re considering upright vacuums to test in the future, however, so feel free to comment on this guide with models we should consider.

 Do You Need a Stick Vacuum and a Handheld Vacuum?

 Do you need a handheld vacuum if you already have a cordless vacuum?
-Likely no, because most stick vacuums can transform into a handheld vacuum already.
+Likely not, because most stick vacuums can transform into a handheld vacuum.
 Stick or cordless vacuums usually allow you to remove the stick part from between the vacuum head and canister base and instead connect those two pieces directly, making it into a handheld vacuum.
-It’ll be much heavier than a vacuum designed to always be handheld, and might be irritating if you have a specific use case you want it for, but you don’t need both unless there’s a specific reason.
+It’ll be much heavier than a handheld-only vacuum and might be irritating for some use cases, but you don’t need both unless there’s a specific reason.
 A handheld is a good add-on if you already have an upright vacuum you love that doesn’t need replacing.

 How Often Should You Replace Your Vacuum?

 Vacuums last about five years, depending on the use frequency and build quality.
-Some cheaper stick vacuums might only last about a year or two, though, so it’s worth investing in a better vacuum than finding a cheap dupe.
+Some cheaper stick vacuums might last only a year or two, though, so it’s worth investing in a better vacuum rather than a cheap dupe.
 If you’re curious what signs might indicate your vacuum needs replacing, check out our guide to how long vacuums can last.

 Power up with unlimited access to WIRED.
 Get best-in-class reporting and exclusive subscriber content that’s too important to ignore.
 Subscribe Today.